elekere/elekere/README.md

 - 🙂 Pronouns: ...
 - ⚡ Fun fact: When I'm not crafting software, I'm likely getting some necessary sleep.
 Or helping my neighbour somewhere.
 Or musing and writing about life.
 Or reading a good book/article.
 Or listening to songs to cool off.
 Or having a healthy conversation with someone.
 Or doing statistics.
 -->
+I'm ...
 - 🔭 Currently working on web-based software projects
-- 🌱 Learning more of CSS & Javascript
+- 🌱 Learning more about CSS & Javascript
 - 🤼‍♀️ Looking to collaborate on open-source projects
-- 📫 How to reach me: elekere@outlook.com
+- 📫 Reachable by email: elekere@outlook.com